Cacti/documentation/User-Management.md

 and permissions.
 Some of these settings can be controlled by the individual **User** via editing their Profile, or controlled by the Cacti Administrator.
 A **Users** Cacti permissions are only modifiable by authorized Cacti Administrators.

-Note, that for a users to see new settings, will have to log off and back in again to view.
+Note: for a users to see new settings, they will have to log off and back in again to view.

 ![User Management](images/users-list.png)

 Out of the box, there are two users that come with every Cacti installation.
-The "admin" user, is the main user that by default has access to see and change everything in Cacti.
-This is the user that you first login with in Cacti, and is probably a good idea to keep around unless you know otherwise.
+The "admin" user - the main user that by default has access to see and change everything in Cacti.
+This is the user that you first login with in Cacti, and it is probably a good idea to keep around unless you know otherwise.
 The second user is the "guest" user, which controls which areas/graphs are allowed for unauthenticated users.
-By default this user only has rights to view, but not change all graphs.
+By default this user only has rights to view, but not change graphs.
 This enables any unauthenticated user to visit 'graph_view.php' and view your graphs.
 This behavior can be changed by either changing the realm permissions for the "guest" user, or disabling the guest user altogether under Cacti Settings.
-By default in 0.8.7 and later, the "guest" user is not set in the setting, effectively disabling "guest" (Unauthenticated) access to Cacti.
+By default in 0.8.7 and later, the "guest" user is not enabled, effectively disabling "guest" (Unauthenticated) access to Cacti.

 ## Editing an existing User